-I chose some delicious black Kalamata olives that I brought in a specialty store in Copenhagen called “Stig’s Olives”.
-By the best olives that you can find, it’ll make a difference in the final result.
+I chose some delicious black Kalamata olives that I brought from a specialty store in Copenhagen called “Stig’s Olives”.
+The best olives that you can find, it’ll make a difference in the final result.

 Baking with steam

-To give the bread great oven spring you will need to bake the bread with steam.
+To give the bread a great oven spring you will need to bake the bread with steam.

 There are several ways to do this: